 Having done so, I have decided to not uphold this complaint.
-I know this will be disappointing for Mr H, so I'll explain why.
+I know this will be disappointing for Mrs A, so I'll explain why.

-It isn't in dispute that Mr H authorised the payment he made to HSG.
-Because of this the starting position - in line with the Payment Services Regulations (PSR's) 2017 - is that he is liable for the transaction.
-But he also says that he has been the victim of an authorised push payment (APP) scam.
+It isn't in dispute that Mrs A authorised the payment she made to HSG.
+Because of this the starting position - in line with the Payment Services Regulations (PSR's) 2017 - is that she is liable for the transaction.
+But she also says that they have been the victim of an authorised push payment (APP) scam.

-Santander has signed up to the voluntary CRM Code, which provides additional protection to scam victims.
-Under the CRM Code, the starting principle is that a firm should reimburse a customer who is the victim of an APP scam (except in limited circumstances).
+Lloyds has signed up to the voluntary CRM Code, which provides additional protection to scam victims like Mrs A. Under the CRM Code, the starting principle is that a firm should reimburse a customer who is the victim of an APP scam (except in limited circumstances).
 But the CRM Code only applies if the definition of an APP scam, as set out in it, is met.